chris-hypercag/cemc-cryosparc-sherlock-install/README.md

 cd $CS_PATH/cryosparc_master
 ./install.sh --license $LICENSE_ID --dbpath $CS_PATH/cryosparc_db --port $PORT_NUM
 ```
-The previous step creates file config.sh.
+The previous step creates the file `config.sh`.
 In order to genearlize CryoSPARC for use on the normal partition, open config.sh in your prefered text editor (i.e. vim, nano), and modify the third line
 `export CRYOSPARC_MASTER_HOSTNAME="sh##-##n##.int"` by replacing `"sh##-##n##.int"` with `$(hostname)`.
 The modified line should look like this:
 ```
 export CRYOSPARC_MASTER_HOSTNAME=$(hostname)